-The project includes a new hotel.
+The Project includes a new hotel, which would generate approximately 14 employees.
 The hotel uses are generally not associated with increased demand for transit use since most of the traffic related to the use is associated with hotel guests.
-Due to small increase in employee number associated with the project and because the project's Draft Parking Management Plan allows hotel-sponsored shuttle services, the project would not result in a significant increase in demand already accounted for in the LUTE DEIR for transit use typically associated with additional employees or new residents.
+Due to small increase in employee number associated with the Project and because the Project's Draft Parking Management Plan allows hotel-sponsored shuttle services, the Project would not result in a significant increase in demand already accounted for in the LUTE DEIR for transit use typically associated with additional employees or new residents.
 Therefore, the findings of the certified LUTE EIR remain valid and no further analysis is required.